 The problem of speeding:

 - In a high-speed crash, a passenger vehicle cannot withstand the force of the crash which can easily crush a vehicle.
 As crash speeds get very high, restraint systems such as airbags and seat belts may not be enough to protect your life.1

-- In 2020, about 29 percent of all traffic fatalities involved at least one driver who was speeding.2
+- In 2021, about 28% of all traffic fatalities involved at least one driver who was speeding.2

 Speed influences the risk of crashes and crash injuries in three basic ways:1

 - It increases the distance a vehicle travels from the time a driver detects an emergency to the time the driver reacts, so by the time you realize you need to react, you’ve traveled closer to the danger.